 The Annie Zusy Youth Center is located on the ground level of Village Hall, 131 N. Maple Avenue.
 Parents must drop off and pick up children in the rear lot of Village Hall by the Community Center entrance.

-Adult chaperones are needed.
-Kindly call the Recreation Office at 201-670-5560 if able to volunteer.
+Kindly call the Recreation Office at 201-670-5560 with questions or if special accommodations are needed.